contagon/handbook/handbook/29-meetings-in-the-church.md

 Matters for discussion could include:

 * Helping youth progress spiritually.
 * Using fast offerings to care for those in need.
-Helping members build self-reliance (see [22](22-providing-for-temporal-needs.md), especially [22.11](22-providing-for-temporal-needs.md#2211-role-of-the-stake-bishops-council)).
+Helping members build self-reliance (see [chapter 22](22-providing-for-temporal-needs.md), especially [22.11](22-providing-for-temporal-needs.md#2211-role-of-the-stake-bishops-council)).
 Sharing information about resources available in the community.
-* Helping members repent and experience a change of heart (see [32](32-repentance-and-membership-councils.md)).
+* Helping members repent and experience a change of heart (see [chapter 32](32-repentance-and-membership-councils.md)).
-* Managing Church finances (see [34](34-finances-and-audits.md)).
+* Managing Church finances (see [chapter 34](34-finances-and-audits.md)).

 The stake president leads this meeting.
 He helps bishops learn and fulfill their principal responsibilities (see [7.1](7.md#71-the-bishop-and-his-counselors)).
 He also invites bishops to counsel about instruction from Church leaders.